pikesley/jlock/README.md

 If we're running on a Pi, this calls `DISPLAY=:0 xdotool key F5` to trigger a browser reload.

-### Serverless mode

-If the clock cannot talk to an API (e.g. if it's running on [Netlify](https://jlock.netlify.app)) it falls-back to reading the query-string, so it will honour something like `https://localhost:8000?language=cy&style=neon`.

 ## Storing CSS artefacts in Github

 You may have noticed that [there is a load of generated CSS in this repo](https://github.com/pikesley/jlock/tree/main/static/css).
 Normally, for a Rails app or whatever, you'd exclude this stuff and run some sort of asset-pipeline at deploy time, but this repo needs to be deployable directly from Github onto a Raspberry Pi, and installing `node` and then `Sass` and running a load of precompile guff on a Pi seems objectively much worse, so here we are.
 This does mean that the commit-history of this repo is full of [horrible commits](https://github.com/pikesley/jlock/commit/31c31d350e4745293225877551ee193ef7905aee), but I think that's OK.